 - Are you Disappointed?
 Lonely?
 Frustrated?
 Angry?
 Worrying too much?

 Joanne Baum, PhD offers a variety of services to older adults and their families.
 Joanne has expertise in individual and family therapy, mediation, communication skills, respectfully negotiating differences, and collaboration towards a solution that meets everyone’s needs.
 Joanne received a National Institute on Aging Fellowship during her PhD studies in the 1970s.
 She studied aging, life span development, multi generational families, life span education, and widowhood.
 Joanne has been Aging ever since and is now a “senior” herself.
-She is a Medicare Provider.
 Joanne is licensed in Colorado, Indiana and awaiting licensure in Florida.
 Dr. Baum provides Telehealth sessions to people throughout the states where she is licensed.